dentarg/auth0-blog/_posts/2016-12-28-a-brief-history-of-javascript.markdown

 ## Conclusion
 The history of JavaScript has been long and full of bumps.
 It was proposed as a "Scheme for the web".
 Early on it got Java-like syntax strapped on.
 Its first prototype was developed in a matter of weeks.
 It suffered the perils of marketing and got three names in less than two years.
 It was then standardized and got a name that sounded like a [skin desease](http://www.infoworld.com/article/2653798/application-development/javascript-creator-ponders-past--future.html).
 After three successful releases, the fourth got caught up in development hell for almost 8 years.
 Fingers got pointed around.
 Then, by the sheer success of a single feature (AJAX), the community got its act back together and development was resumed.
 Version 4 was scrapped and a minor revision, known by everyone as version 3.1, got renamed to version 5.
 Version 6 spent many years in development (again) but this time the committee succeeded, but nonetheless decided to change the name again, this time to 2015.
 This revision was big and took a lot of time to get implemented.
 But finally, new air was breathed into JavaScript.
 The community is as active as ever.
 Node.js, V8 and other projects have brought JavaScript to places it was never thought for.
 Asm.js, WebAssembly are about to take it even further.
 And the active proposals in different stages are all making JavaScript's future as bright as ever.
 It's been a long road, full of bumps, and JavaScript is still one of the most successful languages ever.
 That's a testament in itself.
 Always bet on JavaScript.

+{% include tweet_quote.html quote_text="JavaScript is still one of the most successful languages ever, always bet on JavaScript" %}